Virginia Subtractions from Income

 Long-Term Capital Gain

 Income taxed as a long-term capital gain, or any income taxed as investment services partnership income for federal tax purposes is allowed as a subtraction provided the income is attributable to an investment in a "qualified business" as defined in Va.
 Code § 58.1-339.4 or in any other technology business approved by the Secretary of Technology.
 The business must have its principal facility in Virginia and less than $3 million in annual revenues for the fiscal year preceding the investment.
 The investment must be made between the dates of April 1, 2010, and June 30, 2015.
+This has been extended to June 30, 2020.
 Taxpayers claiming the Qualified Equity and Subordinated Debt Credit cannot claim this subtraction relating to investments in the same business.
 In addition, no investment is "qualified" for this deduction if the business performs research in Virginia on human embryonic stem cells.

 Income from Virginia Obligations